MasterShifuCsgo/90-years-of-your-life/README.md

-# What to add or change
+# Suggested Improvements

-- add an button to view the boxes as seasons, the legend should also change.
+- Add a toggle to view boxes by seasons.
+When selected, update the legend to reflect seasonal stages.

-- have a button change the years to 75 instead of 90, too.
+- Include a button to switch the timeline from 90 to 75 years.
+This allows for a more personalized lifespan view.

-- instead of the boxes being colorless, make them the color they are supposed to be, but with less opacity. this is supposed to represent how much time you have left in a stage of your life.
+- Apply translucent coloring to boxes instead of leaving them blank.
+Use the designated color with reduced opacity to visually indicate the remaining time in each life stage.

-- make a better design for the website
+- Redesign the website for improved aesthetics and usability.
+Aim for a cleaner, more engaging user experience.